Privlak/531_Weightlifting_Calculator/README.md

 "tm" calculates the training max using the formula Jim uses in his program: (n_reps * weight_lifted * 0.0333 + weight_lifted)*0.9

-Bear in mind that it currently uses 90% of the training max, some people might prefer lower/higher percentage!
+Bear in mind that it currently uses 90% of the training max, some might prefer lower/higher percentage!

 <br>

 "back" is used to rewrite the exercise or training max in case of a mistake.
+Not fully polished.

 <br>